Hyde (musician): 2000–2003: Going solo

 Hyde made his debut as a solo artist with the release of his first single, "evergreen" in October 2001.
-The single was released under Hyde’s own record label, Haunted Records, which was a division of Sony’s Ki/oon Records.
+The single was released under Hyde's own record label, Haunted Records, which was a division of Sony's Ki/oon Records.
 After releasing two more singles, "Angel's Tale" and "Shallow Sleep," Hyde released his first solo album, Roentgen, in March 2002.
 An overseas edition featuring all-English lyrics was released in July of the same year.

 In April 2003, Hyde starred alongside fellow Japanese rock musician Gackt in the film Moon Child, which was co-written by Gackt himself.
 The duo performed the duet "Orenji no Taiyou", which was used as the movie's theme song.
 The song was also released on Gackt's fourth full-length album, Crescent.

 Hyde followed up Roentgen with the release of two singles, "Hello" and "Horizon", in June and November 2003, respectively.
 "Horizon" was used as the ending theme in Ryuhei Kitamura's film Sky High.
 His second solo album, 666, was released in December 2003.
 That same month, Hyde's song "Shining Over You" was used as the commercial theme for the video game Baten Kaitos: Eternal Wings and the Lost Ocean.

 In early 2004, Hyde began off his first-ever solo tour "Hyde 2004 First Tour: 666", which spanned 11 cities and 21 shows across Japan.
 In fall 2004, Hyde starred in his second film, Kagen no Tsuki, a live-action film adaption of the manga created by Ai Yazawa.
-In the film, Hyde's song "The Cape of Storms" from his previously-released Roentgen album was used as a plot line, and became the unofficial theme song for the movie.
+In the film, Hyde's song "The Cape of Storms" from his previously released Roentgen album was used as a plot line, and became the unofficial theme song for the movie.

-2005-2006: Faith and going international
+2005–2006: Faith and going international

 In the summer of 2005, L'Arc-en-Ciel released their 10th studio album, Awake.
 However, Hyde continued his solo activities in conjunction with L'Arc-en-Ciel's work.
 He composed the music for the song "Glamorous Sky", which was used in the live-action film adaption of Nana, the popular manga by Ai Yazawa.
 "Glamorous Sky" was performed by the movie's star Mika Nakashima, with Yazawa writing the lyrics.
 In August, Hyde and Nakashima performed "Glamorous Sky" live for the first time on the music program Music Station, with Hyde on guitar.

 Hyde's fifth solo single "Countdown" was released in October 2005 as the first song to be released off his album Faith.
 The single was released in both Japanese and English, and featured a hard rock version of Hyde's single "Evergreen".
-The Japanese version of "Countdown" was used for the Japanese movie Stealth.
+The Japanese version of "Countdown" was used for the Japanese version of Stealth (film).

 A cover of "Countdown" was used as the "semi-final" stage song in the Nintendo DS rhythm game, Moero!
 Nekketsu Rhythm Damashii Osu!
 Tatakae!
 Ouendan 2.